-You have to get good grades (A1-B4) for relevant subjects to be able to meet the COP for the courses – as seen above Ngee Ann Poly’s courses are quite competitive.
+You have to get good grades (A1-B4) for relevant subjects to be able to meet the COP – as seen above Ngee Ann Polytechnic’s courses are quite competitive.
 (See: Should I Send My Child for Tuition?)

 Personal Story on How Secondary 2 Streaming Almost Ruined One’s Future: